xot/ElectraOne/README.md

 Ableton Live MIDI Remote Script for the Electra One.

-## How it works
+## What it does

 This Ableton Live MIDI Remote script allows you to control the parameters of the currently selected device in Ableton Live using the [Electra One](https://electra.one).

 It can also be used to dump Electra One presets for Ableton Live devices with sensible default control assignments.

+## How it works

-It looks for a preloaded preset in ```Devices.py``` and uses that if it exists.
-If not, it creates a preset on the fly.
+It looks for a preloaded preset for the selected device in ```Devices.py``` and uses that if it exists.
+You can add your own favourite preset layout here.
+The easiest way to create such a preset (to ensure that it properly interfaces with this Electra One remote script) is to modify dumps made by this script.
+See [below](##preset-dumps).

+If no preloaded preset exists, it creates a preset on the fly.
 The preset is uploaded to the Electra One to the currently selected preset slot (*overwriting any preset currently present in that slot*).
 All controls in the preset are mapped to the corresponding parameter in the device.

 When constructing presets:
 - on/off parameters are shown as toggles on the Electra One.